All Episodes

 That's something I hadn't considered.

-Uh if the United States are gonna make it tougher uh for rapists and muggers and murderers and hitmen uh to do their jobs in America.
+If the United States are going to make it tougher for rapists and muggers and murderers and hitmen to do their jobs in America, once again, it's Obama and the Democrats sending that work overseas.

 Offshore, if you will.

-So you know, we're joking about it, and look at this.
+You know, we're joking about it, and look at this.

-We had a hitman actually following this.
+We had a hitman actually following this, actually following the vote.

 Where are we going next?

-Stephen, Huntsville, Texas, open line Friday.
+Stephen, Huntsville, Texas, Open Line Friday.

 Hello, sir.